elements-storage/elements-sdk-python/docs/AIApi.md

 configuration.client_side_validation = False
 configuration.api_key['Bearer'] = 'Bearer your-api-token-here'

-# Enter a context with an instance of the API client
 with elements_sdk.ApiClient(configuration) as api_client:
-    # Create an instance of the API class
     api_instance = ai_api.AIApi(api_client)
     id = "id_example" # str | A UUID string identifying this AI Model.